LauraBertola/Tutorials/RADseq/Readme.md

 But after mapping, you should still use a RADseq-aware pipeline (e.g., ipyrad, Stacks) to cluster loci and call variants.

 Of course, there are different arguments for using a specific pipeline, and consistency with previously generated datasets is one of them.
-But RADseq pipeline exist for a reason.
+But RADseq pipelines exist for a reason.